lylee0/CSCI3170-Group-Project/README.md

 - Host machine: CSE linux1

 ### Path Setting
-- Please put all the source codes and the driver (ojdbc7.jar) in the sane directory
+- Please put all the source codes and the driver (ojdbc7.jar) in the same directory
 - cd "path of the source file"
 - For example:
 ```shell